 This blog is about institutional (structural) racism within New Zealand social work.
 If you are not asking yourself, your organisations and speaking platforms about how you contribute to the power structures that marginalise Māori, then I will.
 To spotlight this, I talk about my experience as the newest Board member of Aotearoa New Zealand Association of Social Workers (ANZASW).
-I would like to make it clear that this blog is not a one-person “campaign” to bring down social work.
-Nor is it written to bring any single person or indeed, ANZASW into disrepute.
-I write it because from my perspective there is a TRUTH to be told that the whole of social work is not owning enough.
-It is that institutional racism in Aotearoa is thriving and is a key instrument of colonial rule, oppression and genocide through the prolific uplift of Māori children into the care of the state.
+I would like to make it clear that this blog is not “a one-person campaign” to bring down social work, nor is it written to bring any single person or indeed, ANZASW into disrepute.
+I write it because from my indigenous perspective there is a TRUTH to be told that the whole of social work in New Zealand is not owning enough.
+It is that institutional racism in Aotearoa is thriving and is a key instrument of colonial rule, oppression and genocide through the ever increasing removal of Māori children into the care of the state.

 In order to get to the heart of this blog, I want to share some of my background to give you (the reader) to get a sense of why I put racism on the table.
 It may well come across as personalised and it is because that is the unique ‘insider’ lens that I bring to the table.
 I have been a social work practitioner for 25 years.
 I also had 14 years of experience as a child in the care of the state.
 I grew up in a very Pākehā and abusive system where it was rare to come across a child who had not been harmed, in some way, by adults charged with their care.
 I never stopped trying to whistle blow about the constant sexual and physical violence on kids from these so-called caregivers.
 That all too familiar feeling of cold creeping fingers that slide across your mouth and lock onto a small jaw, stifling the cry, the voice, the breath and efforts to protect the little ones.
-The finger waving and stabbing at the air in front of you, and the words uttered through gritted teeth “you’re a little shit stirrer, a liar, a naughty girl who just wants to hurt good people” or when trying to be heard,“it might help if you say it nicely” or “be more polite you rude little inbred.”
-I remember thinking about how these adults seemed to have no mind about their bullying like it was normal and their right to treat us that way.
-I can tell you, it did not make any difference if I was sweet or polite.
-These adults were always hard because it was not about correcting the child, but silencing her.
+The finger waving and stabbing at the air in front of you, and the words uttered through gritted teeth “you’re a little shit stirrer, a liar, a naughty girl who just wants to hurt good people” or when trying to be heard,“it might help if you say it nicely.”
+I remember thinking about how these adults had no consciousness of their bullying, like it was normal.
+It did not make any difference if I was “nice” because it was not about correcting the child, but silencing her.

 I still experience this today when I speak up about racism.
 A familiar story particularly for Māori women who frequently start out being polite, only to be shut down until we demand to be heard.
 Often, if you are both Maori and a woman your marginalisation is layered like stacks on the mill.
 We often hear that Pākehā would listen to our message if we’d just change the words and the tone we use to talk about racism.
 Called tone policing, this is when marginalised people (Māori/women) speak up about our struggles and people from more dominant groups (Pākehā) focus not on what we said, but how we said it.
 As if the way a person talks about the racism they experience is much more important than the actual racism (or sexism) they experience.
 In the case of many Pākehā, it makes them uncomfortable and they want to deflect the attention away from their racist actions and refocus on the Maori and how they are wrong for pointing out racism.
 It feels like victim blaming, much the same as when a rape victim is blamed for drinking too much or dressing provocatively.
 Indeed many Pākehā are uncomfortable with the word ‘Pākehā’ because they incorrectly think it is a derogatory term.
 If this is the case for you and you are working with our people, then be seriously concerned about your competence to do so.
 But I will talk a bit more about tone policing later.
 First, I will tell you a bit more about me as a lead up to central point of this blog.